Home Cellphone Talks Apps That Are Changing Our Lives

 1. Spotify

-What It Is: A convenient, subscription music service, Spotify brings you all of the music you could possibly want, without having to mess with downloads and libraries.
+What It Is: A convenient, subscription music service, Spotify brings you all of the music you could want, without having to mess with downloads and libraries.

 What It Means: Spotify has already spread to a massive breadth of users, and truthfully has the potential to derail popular music listening applications like iTunes.
-It may cost a monthly fee, but once you pay that fee it’s completely limitless, and this is appealing to music fans.
+It may cost a monthly fee, but once you pay that fee, it’s completely limitless, and this is appealing to music fans.

 2. Pulse News

-What It Is: Pulse is basically a system for consolidating your news into one location.
+What It Is: Pulse is a system for consolidating your news into one location.
 You choose the sites you want in different categories, and Pulse pulls headlines and stories from those sites.

 3. Poker In Play

 What It Is: This is the mobile poker application of.
-It provides a unique take on the game whereby you bet (real money) on which hand will win, instead of trying to win with your own hand.
+It provides a unique take on the game whereby you bet (real money) on which hand will win, instead of trying to win with your hand.

 What It Means: Poker In Play symbolizes the transition of real money gambling capability to mobile devices.
 Online casinos are gaining steam all over the world (and will likely be legal in the U.S. before much longer), and mobile capability makes gambling more convenient than ever before.